Highbeek/MathWizz_react/README.md

 ## 🌟 Credits

-**Arithmetic Game** was created by the MathWizz Team.
+**Arithmetic Game** was created by the Highbeek.
 We hope you enjoy testing your math abilities with our game!

 ## 📝 Feedback and Contributions